ChristianAlexander/ash_typescript_demo/README.md

 1. Define your Ash resources and actions
 2. Add RPC declarations to your domain module for actions you want to expose
-3. Run `mix ash_typescript.codegen --output "assets/js/ash_rpc.ts"` to generate the TypeScript client
+3. Run `mix ash.codegen --dev` to generate the TypeScript client
 4. Use the generated client in your frontend code with full type safety

 ## Learn More